fwupd/fwupd/docs/hsi.md

 To meet HSI-1 on systems that run this test, the result must be `not-enabled`. *[v1.5.0]*

+Note: this attribute was previously known as org.fwupd.hsi.IntelDci.Enabled in 1.5.0, but was renamed in 1.8.0 to support other vendors.

 **References:**

 - [Intel Direct Connect Interface](https://www.intel.co.uk/content/www/uk/en/support/articles/000029393/processors.html)